NaCl, Native Client

 A Web application then can run compiled native code.
 It is secured like JavaScript.
 This may allow the browser to be an alternative to the Metro interface in Windows 8.

 Native Client, abbreviated NaCl, is supported by Chrome.
 Firefox supports it through a plugin.
-Google encourages game developers to make a version for Chrome.
+Google encourages game developers to make a version of their game for Chrome.
 The Unity 3D framework already allows to automatically generate a version for the browser.

 Google itself ported the desktop software QuickOffice acquired in 2012 to NaCl, providing an alternative to Office in the browser.

-To make the code more portable, developers are working to interface NaCl with the LLVM compiler which produces intermediate code, in turn compiled into machine code.
+To make the code more portable, developers have interfaced NaCl with the LLVM compiler which produces intermediate code, in turn compiled into machine code.
+This version, Portable NaCl, seems more practical in all respects.

 Note that NaCl is the formula of sodium chloride, ie the common salt.
 Salt for your apps...